 The filter needs incoming audio material for the learning process.

 Click the green record button.
 Now, a pulsating pause icon indicates that the smart:filter is actively learning.

 The smart:filter will stop learning as soon as a certain spectral balance has been reached (the pause button stops blinking and turns back to a record icon).

-Tip 1: If you want the smart:filter to continue learning, repeat steps 2 and 3.
-To restart learning from scratch, click the reset button ”x” and repeat steps 2 and 3.
+Tip: If you want the smart:filter to continue learning, repeat steps 2 to 4.
+To restart learning from scratch, click the reset button ”x” and repeat steps 2 to 4.

 Step 5: Adapt the computed smart:response

 You can now control the impact of a computed smart:response: The curve looks similar to a conventional filter, but is in fact the weighting curve for the calculated smart:response.
 Now that it has been learned, you can interact with the weighting curve as with any normal filter curve.

 Remember!
 The green curve is a weighting curve and NOT an EQ curve.
 This means that a positive weight may cause a negative gain in certain frequency regions, if the smart:filter computed a negative gain for the corresponding frequencies.